-In college, I likely studied in the same library where John Bogle, a half century before me, worked on his senior thesis that invented the index fund.
+In college, I likely studied in the same library where John Bogle, a half-century before me, worked on his senior thesis that invented the index fund.
 He proceeded to give up enormous personal wealth by founding low-fee Vanguard, which opened for business 49 days before I was born.
 His adherence to his principles is a point of light in the financial world.

 Amazing things can happen when prices go down by an order of magnitude.
-Craigslist, and many Internet companies, have demonstrated the explosion of good effects that result when someone comes along and says "I can charge a tenth of what everyone else charges."
+Craigslist and many Internet companies have demonstrated the explosion of good effects that result when someone comes along and says "I can charge a tenth of what everyone else charges."
 I'm fascinated by this practice and few things make me happier than cutting prices for customers.

 "There are two kinds of companies, those that work to try to charge more and those that work to charge less.
-We will be the second." ~ Jeff Bezos, on Amazon.I intend to copy this approach with One Day In July.
+We will be the second." ~ Jeff Bezos, CEO of Amazon.One Day In July is copying this approach.

 In economic development, there is an ideology known as "appropriate technology," which means that the cheapest tool that still gets the job done is the best one.
 Appropriate technologies are small-scale, labor-intensive, efficient, and locally-controlled, and do nothing more than meet people's needs.
 The more experience I gather, the more I believe in the power of this simple concept.

 My wife's Vermont medical practice was founded on the premise that patients want their doctor-patient relationship restored.
 It is a simple idea in a health care industry overloading with complexity.
-And it has worked extremely well.Mastering a simple approach, and discarding 99% of what the financial industry has created, is the intention of One Day In July.
+And it has worked extremely well.One Day In July's intention?
+To master a simple approach and to discard 99% of what the financial industry has created.

 And something good to keep in mind: